Certified Master of Career Services (CMCS)

 See the NCDA Continuing Education webpage for complete details.

 What do I need to know to use the application software?

 The process of applying for a credential has 2 major parts: demographics and scenarios.
-First, complete and submit Section 1 (general information and uploading materials).
-Then complete the assessment portion (scenarios) by clicking again on your Application ID to see the scenarios.

 I’m ready!
 How can I apply for the CMCS?

 Gather these materials which you will need for your application: A copy of your academic transcript, your resume/CV, and the names and emails of your references.

 Clicking on the Apply Now link will start your new NCDA Credentialing Application by completing an NCDA form.
 Once your information, including a non-refundable payment, has been completed, you will receive the link to continue the application and assessment process and upload the appropriate documents.
 When applying on that second link, you will be leaving the NCDA website and will be directed to create a new account within the new system.
 Your NCDA login will not work with the credentialing application system.